How to Get ChatGPT to Recommend Your Business (Act Now or Pay 10X Later)

 History is repeating itself, but this time, with Artificial Intelligence.

-27% of customers now skip Google and ask ChatGPT and other AI tools: “Who’s the best lawyer near me?” or “Which roofer in Fort Lauderdale is reliable?”
+27% of customers now skip Google and ask ChatGPT and other AI tools: "Who is the best AC repair tech near me?" or "Which roofer in Fort Lauderdale is reliable?"

-In this article, I share a 9-step plan to pop up in those prime AI searches.
+In this article, I share a 10-step plan to pop up in those prime AI searches.
 P.S.
-We've used these on our own clients and saw some pretty impressive results!
+We've used these on our own clients, and 98% now get AI-driven leads.

 Why AI Recommendations Drive High-Value Leads

-Over the past year, my team and I have conducted over 200 experiments, testing AI visibility with clients in various industries, including law, roofing, healthcare, and others.
+Over the past year, my team and I have conducted over 200 experiments, testing AI visibility with clients in the home services industry, including HVAC, plumbing, roofing, electricians, landscapers, and more.
 Here are the trends we noticed:

 • AI leads close faster.
 Prospects trust the short list AI gives them more than the typical Google results that we all used to.